Bulk Address Validation Tool: Web Interface

-With access to our SmartyList Web Interface, a person with zero programming experience can process lists of US addresses in only a few minutes.
+With access to our Web Interface, a person with zero programming experience can process lists of addresses in only a few minutes.
 Using a simple copy and paste process, you can standardize and validate your addresses and enrich them with relevant data like county name, congressional district, latitude, longitude, and more.
-The tool can process up to 50,000 addresses at once.
-(For lists longer than 50,000, try our SmartyList Command-Line Interface.)
-Additionally, the SmartyList Web Interface has a ZIP Code mode in which you can put in ZIP Codes and get back all the corresponding cities and states, or put in cities and states and get back all the matching ZIP Codes.
+The tool can process up to 25,000 US addresses or 2,500 international addresses at once.
+(For longer lists of US addresses, try our Command-Line Interface.)
+Additionally, the Web Interface has a US ZIP Code mode in which you can submit ZIP Codes and get back all the corresponding cities and states, or put in cities and states and get back all the matching ZIP Codes.

 You may want to set up a free account to try out your list.